zabir88/url-shortner/README.md

 ##  Improvements
 1. When parsing the title the entire html doc is loaded in memory thus creating memory constraint.
-2. Backend form validation can be implemented instead of relying only on frontend form validation.

 # Front End Interface

 ## Prerequisites
-1. axios package is used for api calls.
+1. Axios library is used for api calls.
+2. Dynamic UI Components library is used to build the UI.
+Note: It is an open source library authored by me. for more details you can check out my repository [https://github.com/zabir8809/dynamic-ui-components](https://github.com/zabir8809/dynamic-ui-components).
-2. Bootswatch(a variation of Bootstrap 4) is used for styling framework.
+3. Bootswatch(a variation of Bootstrap 4) is used for styling framework.
+It is a one of the dependency for dynamic-ui-components package so no need to install it seperately.
-3. Form validation is implemented in the front end.
+4. Form validation is implemented in the front end.
-4. Dynamic form builder(copied from the open source dynamic-ui-components library myself being the author) is used to create the form.

 ## To run the React front end server in development environment follow the steps
 1. cd into url-shortner-frontend folder